By Talia Giordano, MSW, LSW

 Gift of Life Family House Social Worker

-• Spend less.
 Financial issues related to taking time off work, discontinuing work and many other costs associated with patient care are not uncommon for transplant caregivers.
-The holidays do not have to be about spending additional money on family and friends, there are other ways to show you care.
-Try spending more time doing fun things with your loved ones like playing games or doing arts and crafts (homemade gifts are cost-effective and thoughtful during the holiday season!).
+The holidays do not have to be about spending additional money on family and friends.
+There are other ways to show you care.
+Try spending more time doing fun things with your loved ones like playing games or doing arts and crafts.
+(Homemade gifts are cost-effective and thoughtful during the holiday season!)
 In addition to saving some money, you will also spend time with friends and family, which is a great way to improve your emotional well-being and reduce stress.

 Follow these steps to feel better emotionally and physically, allowing you to provide the best care possible to the transplant patient.